Xbox and Bethesda games showcase: how to watch the Microsoft E3 2021 conference

-Xbox and Bethesda are holding a joint conference as part of E3 2021, with the event set to kick off in just a few hours.
+Xbox and Bethesda are holding a joint conference as part of E3 2021, with the event set to kick off in less than an hour.
 Want to watch the showcase live?
 Then you've landed on the right page.

 This is the first time we've seen Bethesda and Microsoft officially team up for an E3 showcase, but it's not a surprise given that Microsoft acquired Bethesda's parent company, ZeniMax Media, earlier this year.
 Since the acquisition, it's not been entirely clear whether future Bethesda titles like Starfield and The Elder Scrolls 6 will be Microsoft exclusives, landing on Xbox consoles and PC only, but Xbox Head Phil Spencer has strongly suggested that this will be the case.
 We're hoping today that any confusion will be cleared up and that we'll get a closer look at some of the biggest titles Xbox and Bethesda have in the pipeline - and maybe we'll even see a few surprises (more on that below).